elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 - **Datatype Preferences**: The most common formats are AnnData and SeuratObject.
 There is waning support for Loom, CDS and SCE, though SCE is an important format on BioConductor and is a common datatype for sharing single-cell experiments in publications.
 - **Datatype Support**: Seurat and ScanPy are popular analysis workflows in Galaxy, and it might be important to ensure that there is consistent and stable conversion potential between the two.

-## Long-Term Data Storage and Accessibility
+## Long-term data storage and accessibility

 ### Description